 Defining success in grantmaking has been a topic of discussion in nonprofit circles for many years.
 Recently, it has become the hot topic in philanthropic circles.
-While most grantmakers can agree that helping grantees achieve success with their projects is a key objective, the biggest obstacle is often open communication about results is often limited.
+While most grantmakers can agree that helping grantees achieve success with their projects is a key objective, the biggest obstacle is often open communication about results.

 This review is in no way about allocating blame, but rather learning and growing from the shared knowledge of the group.
 Everyone has a different experience when involved in a project.
 Differing perspectives allow for a truer view of the whole of the project, its successes or failures, and steps for improvement.